XiaochenLi-w/CSC-481-681-Principles-of-Computer-Security/CSC481681-Spring 2026-Assignments.md

 #### Research Component – Graduate/Honors Students

-Graduate students (and undergraduates taking this course for contract honors) complete a series of research-related assignments in addition to the regular class assignments, and are required to complete a research-focused project.
+Graduate students (and undergraduates taking this course for contract honors) complete a series of research-related assignments in addition to the regular class assignments and are required to complete a research-focused project.
 More information will be posted soon.